Greenstand/treetracker-infrastructure-adr/0001-consolidate-terraform.md

 * Deciders: @ZavenArra, Peter Willis, Tuan-Ahn Nguyen, MattK
 * Date: 2022-03-01

-Technical Story: Where shoud our terraform code be located?
+Technical Story: Where should our terraform code be located?

 ## Context and Problem Statement